Alluxio/alluxio/docs/en/ufs/Azure-Data-Lake-Gen2.md

 This guide describes how to configure Alluxio with [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-in/azure/storage/blobs/data-lake-storage-introduction) as the under storage system.

+Azure Data Lake Storage Gen2 is a set of capabilities dedicated to big data analytics, built on Azure Blob Storage.
+It converges the capabilities of Azure Data Lake Storage Gen1 with Azure Blob Storage.

 ## Prerequisites

 In preparation for using Azure Data Lake storage with Alluxio, [create a new Data Lake storage in your Azure